husarion/static_docs_deprecated/src/core2/tutorials/howtostart/following-object-using-your-smartphone.md

 </launch>
 ```

-Open new tab in terminal, reach directory of your launch file and type
+Open new tab in the terminal, reach directory of your launch file and type in

 ```
 cd ~/Desktop